Secret to Stronger Healthier Nails for Black Women

 The Solution to Healthier Nails is Simple

 The simple reason many African American women have brittle and weak nails is due to these vitamin and mineral deficiencies.
-As I’ve written in articles on my website and discussed on my podcast “Better Black Health,” we are all just a series of chemical reactions, and the chemical reactions you need for strong nails involve calcium, vitamin D, magnesium, zinc and others.
+As I’ve written in articles on my website and discussed on my podcast “Better Black Health,” we are all just a series of chemical reactions, and the chemical reactions you need for strong nails involve calcium, vitamin D, magnesium, zinc, and others.
 We are deficient in many of these vitamins and minerals and have weak and brittle nails.

 Considering African Americans spent $7.4 billion on beauty supplies in 2022, some of that investment should be made in making our body’s core healthier and stronger.